jrobertson/dandelion_s1/README.md

 * **access** (optional) Private pages only a specific user can access
 * **root**   (optional) The web server root directory for serving static files.

-Note: The middleware Rack::Static could have been used, however I wanted something more flexible i.e. default index.html file rendered when a directory name is given.
+Note: The rorbuilder.info domain used in this example is no longer owned by me, however I still use that domain name locally on my intranet.

 ## Resources

 * [jrobertson/dandelion_s1](https://github.com/jrobertson/dandelion_s1)

-dandelion_s1 gem
+rack dandelion_s1 dandelions1 dandelion cookies cookie session